vives-dust/frontend-old/README.md

 ## Run this project

-How to run is described here, don't forget to accually use this frontend that the backend coming with this project is requiered and needs to be running on the host machine.
+How to run is described here, don't forget to acually use this front-end that the back-end coming with this project is required and needs to be running on the host machine.

 ### Docker-compose

 Docker and docker-compose files are available in the directory.
-Just execute the following for the development version and the frontend will be online on port [8090](http://localhost:8090/)
+Just execute the following for the development version and the front-end will be online on port [8090](http://localhost:8090/)

 ```bash
 docker-compose -f docker-compose.dev.yaml up